Denial: Psychology

 Initial short-term denial can be a good thing, giving time to adjust to a painful or stressful issue.
 It might also be a precursor to making some sort of change in one's life.
 But denial can also be harmful; if denial persists and prevents a person from taking appropriate action, it's a harmful response.

-In political and economic context
+In political and economic contexts

-Some people who are known as denialists or true believers have been known to be in denial of historical or scientific facts accepted by the mainstream of society or by experts, for political or economic reasons.
-Examples of denialism include:
+Some people who have been known to be in denial of historical or scientific facts accepted by the mainstream of society or by experts, for political or economic reasons, have been referred to as denialists or true believers.
+Examples of denialism in this context include: